MENTAL HEALTH AWARENESS

 Neurotransmitters (neurochemicals or neurohormones): These are chemicals that can have excitatory or calming effects, and regulate mood, as well as pleasure and motivation.
 These include serotonin and noradrenaline (decreased in depression), GABA (decreased in anxiety), glutamate (increased in anxiety), and dopamine (increased in schizophrenia).
 Medicines given in various mental health conditions act by modifying levels of these neurochemicals.

-Hormones: Cortisol increase has been implicated in stress and anxiety disorders.
+Hormones: Cortisol and adrenaline increase has been implicated in stress and anxiety disorders.
 Other hormones that can affect moods include thyroid hormones and estrogen in women.

 Personality and temperament predisposition: Certain personality types like neuroticism and introversion, are associated with a greater risk of mental health conditions.
 A person’s temperament developed in childhood can also affect perceptions, interpretations, outlook and response to situations, people and events.